Thephelpster/CI_PP2_RPSLS/README.md

 https://www.emailjs.com/docs/tutorial/overview/

 # Acknowledgements
+This has been a far more challenging build as it took me a lot long to get to grips with JS and testing the elements to amke sure they all worked as I wanted them to.
+I restarted this project twice before finally getting to this version but in the end it has helpped me understand JS a lot better than before starting this project.

 I'd like to thank these people who gave me all the help and support i needed to finish and make this project look as good as it does.

 * Mo Shami, my mentor, for all the guidance, help and advice.